 He found out about the sheriff's volunteer program about 15 years ago when he was a driver for the U.S. Department of Veterans Affairs.

-Perston was commended for 10 years and 4,000 hours of
+Perston was commended for 10 years and 4,000 hours of service.
+He said he liked to contribute.

 "It's a very easy-going job," Perston added.